 This setting is configured to exclude Microsoft OneNote and XPS Document Writer from the auto-created client printers list.

 When you define driver substitution rules, you can allow or prevent printers to be created with the specified driver.
-Additionally, you can allow created printers to use only universal print drivers.
-Driver substitution overrides or maps printer driver names the user device provides, substituting an equivalent driver on the server.
-This gives server applications access to client printers that have the same drivers as the server, but different driver names.
+Also, you can allow created printers to use only universal print drivers.
+Driver substitution overrides or maps the printer driver names the user device provides, substituting an equivalent driver on the server.
+These rules give server applications access to client printers that have the same drivers as the server, but different driver names.

-You can add a driver mapping, edit an existing mapping, override custom settings for a mapping, remove a mapping, or change the order of driver entries in the list.
-When adding a mapping, enter the client printer driver name and then select the server driver you want to substitute.
+When adding a mapping, enter the client printer driver name and then select the server driver you want to replace.

 Printer properties retention

-This setting specifies whether or not to store printer properties and where to store them.
+This setting specifies whether to store printer properties and where to store them.

 By default, the system determines if printer properties are stored on the user device, if available, or in the user profile.